Looking for a job in traffic management? This is the course for you!

 This course is an approved traffic controller training program through the Department of Transport and Main Roads Queensland

-For more information on the TMR Traffic Controller course please refer to the Transport and Main Roads Information Sheet and FAQ.
+For more information on the TMR Traffic Controller course please refer to the Transport and Main Roads Information Sheet and FAQ and the How to become accredited fact sheet.

 For more information on the TMR Traffic Management Implementation course please refer to the Transport and Main Roads Program Information and FAQs.